shopware/docs/guides/installation/devenv.md

 {% endcode %}

-Refer to the offical devenv documentation to get a complete list of all available services and their configuration possibilites:
+Refer to the official devenv documentation to get a complete list of all available services and their configuration possibilities:

 <!-- markdown-link-check-disable-next-line -->
 {% embed url="https://devenv.sh/reference/options/" caption="devenv.nix Reference - devenv.sh" %}